 It’s also ideal if you value owning your IP, culture, and processes from the inside.

-Transfer phase – you take full ownership of the team, processes, and IP.
+Transfer phase – You take full ownership of the team, processes, and IP.

 BOT makes sense if you’re building a team of at least 5 people.
 If you’re scaling fast or planning long-term, it’s even better.